 9. Refer to social workers or home health.

-The nurse can request referrals to other clinicians for continued follow-up.
+The nurse can request referrals to other clinicians such as social workers or home health nurses for continued follow-up.
 These professionals may be able to assess for further barriers at home and make recommendations.

 10. Consider alternatives and get creative.

-11. Discuss programs for substance abuse or smoking cessation.
+11. Discuss programs for substance misuse or smoking cessation.

-A patient that appears interested in overcoming addiction may seek out help.
+A patient who appears interested in overcoming addiction may seek out help.
 Offer phone numbers to Narcotics/Alcoholics Anonymous or programs that support smoking cessation.

 12. Assist in setting up appointments for preventive health.